delebash/Syncfusion-Dreamfactory-Aurelia-Skeleton-Cli/README.md

-## Aurelia Skeleton with a syncfusion grid connected to a dreamfactory api instance. ##
+## Aurelia Skeleton using a syncfusion grid connected to a dreamfactory api instance. ##

 **This project uses:**